 spray (such as Biofreeze) directly on the skin.
 This may be repeated several

-Other therapies that may be used to treat chronic pain
+Injected medicines—shots—may be used to treat chronic pain, including:

 is injected into the affected nerve to relieve pain.
 The anesthetic may relieve